-Kanye West is a legendary hip-hop rapper/producer out of Chicago, Illinois.
+Kanye West is a legendary hip-hop emcee and producer from Chicago, Illinois.
 Not too long ago, he released his eighth solo project, entitled, “ye”.

 During West’s album listening party in Wyoming, he conversed with BigBoyTV about why he named his project, “ye”.